zxphyrx/highway/app/views/guides/corexy.md

 This is decent, but not very fast.
 If this speed is OK with you, go ahead!
 The E3D V6 is a favorite among many, and you'll be in good company.
 But I know one thing for sure: it wasn't fast enough for me.

 I used the TZ E3 2.0, a great (and very small!) hotend that the manufacturers claim can achieve 33mm<sup>3</sup>/s, meaning it likely gets around 30 with high-flow filament and a good extruder.
 Using the formula above, that equates to 375mm/s with 0.4 line width and 0.2 height.
 That's definitely better!
 The TZ E3 2.0's brother, the TZ V6 2.0, has the same specs but boasts faster cooling with a cylindrical heatsink instead of the E3's rectangular one.
 Additionally, the TZ line can all get up to 300°C. This is great for PLA, PETG, TPU, and others.
 I have no knowledge about higher-temp hotends.
-The ones on AliExpress have 40W heaters, so not very fast,
+The ones on AliExpress have 40W heaters, so not very fast, but still pretty good.

 Extruders, while a fundamental part of any printer, aren't quite as nitpicky.
-The Orbiter line is quite good, with their most recent being the Orbiter v2.5.
+The Orbiter line is quite good from what I've seen, with their most recent being the Orbiter v2.5.
 In my opinion, v2.0 is plenty good enough for any scenario, and v1.5 should work well for slower printers.
 Many people feel, however, that the Orbiters are overpriced.
 The v2.0 I bought for my printer cost $40 and some change, which might be hard on a tight budget.
 In that case, you might check out the Sherpa Mini, beloved by many.
 To be clear, I haven't done very much research on the Sherpa line, so exactly what it can do is outside my scope.

 The ADXL345 is an accelerometer, which just means it tells you how fast you're going in all three directions.
 It's used for input shaping, a complicated and interesting process that is explained very well [here](https://all3dp.com/2/klipper-input-shaping-simply-explained/).
+I mounted mine butt-awful on the front of the printhead, but it should work lol

 Printhead lights, while totally optional, can help illuminate your prints, whether for timelapses or simply for checking on prints.
 Vorons use these, in the form of small PCBs mounted at an angle to the hotend.
 Alternatively, you can simply wire small LED bulbs and add resistors so that you can wire them directly to your 24V output.